VillePajala/ville-pajala-hub/.documentation/Product_Rquirements_Document.md

 - Develop **static content and mockups** to visualize the experience
 - Document **backend architecture** for future implementation
 - Create **design system** with reusable components

+[Verification: File is accessible and editable - Added on March 6, 2024]